buttermilk-crypto/tweetPepper/README.md

 ## API Quickstart

 The TweetSalt core class.
-This has been reworked to be more easily usable in a thread-safe way, made object-oriented, and also formatted to my Java programmer eyes:
+This has been reworked to be more usable: thread-safe, object-oriented, and also formatted for my Java programmer eyes:

 https://github.com/buttermilk-crypto/tweetnacl-java/blob/master/src/main/java/com/cryptoregistry/tweet/salt/TweetNaCl.java

-The Methods are still as in the documentation for TweetNaCl.
+The methods are still named as in the project we forked from.

-TweetPepper takes this a step further with a TweetPepper class which wraps the API and augments it with methods for other things you probably want to do with cryptography.
+TweetPepper takes this a step further with a class wrapping the core API and augments it with methods for other things you probably want to do with cryptography.

 Use:

-	// 1.0 key generation, nice to have boxing and signing keys in a set BoxingKeyContents key0 = new TweetPepper().generateBoxingKeys();
+	// 1.0 key generation, nice to have boxing and signing keys in a set TweetPepper tp = new TweetPepper();
+	BoxingKeyContents key0 = tp.generateBoxingKeys();
-	SigningKeyContents key1 = new TweetPepper().generateSigningKeys();
+	SigningKeyContents key1 = tp.generateSigningKeys();

 	// 1.1 a KMU or KeyMaterialsUnit is a container for blocks.
 	KMU confidential = new KMU("dave@cryptoregistry.com");